emanuelberndtssonha/intranet.tricell.local_UI/README.md

 > **Note:** This repository contains the enhanced frontend.
 Students are required to integrate this UI with their personal backend and database logic developed in previous courses.

 ---
+This repository contains several different frontend implementations of the same web application.
+Each implementation is stored in a separate Git branch.

+---

+## Branch Overview

+- **main** – Original base version of the application

+- **bootstrap-version** – Layout implemented using the Bootstrap framework

+- **html5-version** – Layout implementation using semantic HTML5

+- **multimedia-version** – Layout implementation using HTML5 including multimedia elements

+- **responsive-version** – Responsive layout implementation

+- **css-grid-version** – Layout implemented using CSS Grid

+## How to View a VersionOn GitHub, select the desired branch from the branch selector at the top of
+the repository page.
+Each branch represents a different approach to responsive frontend design.

 ### Project Structure
 ```text